ec-jrc/datacite-to-dcat-ap/documentation/Background.md

 <p>About point (2), the DataCite-based extension of DCAT-AP is also meant to integrate into DCAT-AP all the information required for data citation.</p>

-<p>Based on these considerations, two versions of an DataCite profile of DCAT-AP have been defined, namely, DataCite+DCAT-AP Core (addressing the requirements of point (1)) and DataCite+DCAT-AP Extended (addressing the requirements of point (2)).
+<p>Based on these considerations, two versions of a DataCite profile of DCAT-AP have been defined, namely, DataCite+DCAT-AP Core (addressing the requirements of point (1)) and DataCite+DCAT-AP Extended (addressing the requirements of point (2)).
 More precisely, the core version includes alignments only for the subset of DataCite metadata elements included in the DCAT-AP specification, whereas the extended version tries to defines alignments for all the DataCite metadata elements using DCAT-AP and other Semantic Web vocabularies (whenever DCAT-AP does not offer suitable candidates).
 As such, DataCite+DCAT-AP Extended is a superset of DataCite+DCAT-AP Core, and both are conformant with DCAT-AP.</p>

 <h2><a name="methodology">Methodology</a></h2>